 Our faith journey is a lifelong experience with twists and turns.
 As we grow and change, our understanding of God, Jesus, the Bible, and other religious beliefs also grow and change.

 On Sundays and weekdays, small groups, classes and programs, Bible study, and retreats provide a supportive environment in which to think critically, deepen our understanding of God, and reflect with others about living as Christians in today’s world.

-For details on Sunday classes and groups for adults beginning on Rally Day, click here.
+For details on Sunday classes and groups for adults, click here.

 Small groups provide an opportunity to reflect, learn, pray, and ask questions in a supportive environment with others.
 Small groups typically meet on a regular basis and entail a long-term commitment.

 Classes and Programs